 To help with blood flow and aching muscles, you should stretch whenever possible.
 Even if you cannot get up often, you can do stretches while sitting in your seat.
 At least every couple of hours, you should roll your shoulders and rotate your ankles.
 I also like to raise up onto the balls of my feet and then rock back onto my heels.

 As mentioned above, if you sit on the aisle you can get up to stretch more often without bothering your seat-mates.
 I like to stand and stretch for a few minutes in an open area near the restrooms or a connector between the two aisles when possible.
-Just try to stay out of people’s way and time it so you don’t get stuck behind a food or drink cart.
+Just try to stay out of people’s way and time it so you do not get stuck behind a food or drink cart.

 5. Upgrade Or Use Miles